Mr. Fox Sleep Mask :: FREE Sewing Pattern + Cricut Maker File

 Step 16: Go take a nap, you deserve it!

-I hope you love this mask as much as we do!
+I hope you love this mask as much as I do!
 If you end up making one, I’d love to see!
-Share it with us in our Facebook Group or tag me @mckinleykaty on Instagram.
+Share it with us on Facebook or tag me @wildandwanderfulblog on Instagram.
 Can’t wait!

 **You are welcome to sell finished items using this pattern.
 You may not claim this pattern as your own, or redistribute the file to anyone in any form.
 The pattern may be free, but I would still love a little shoutout and credit.
 Please feel free to share the link, but please only link from this original source.
 Thanks friends!